‘Tis the Season for Academic Sanctions – What Parents Need to Know

 Fast forward, and all these years later I’m a Pittsburgh criminal defense attorney who has represented numerous students in high school and college who needed a little help navigating the academic sanctions process.

 My firm has represented students facing academic suspension, expulsion and other serious ramifications.
-And I want to make sure – especially at this time of year, when the culmination of 12 years of academic work is in the balance – that parents know that if their son or daughter gets in trouble in the waning days of his or her high school career, that they are not only entitled to be represented by a Pittsburgh criminal defense attorney, but it’s also highly recommended.
+And I want to make sure – especially at this time of year, when the culmination of 12 or 13 years of academic work is in the balance – that parents know that if their son or daughter gets in trouble in the waning days of his or her high school career, they are not only entitled to be represented by a Pittsburgh criminal defense attorney, but it’s also highly recommended.